pechemann/jsax-rs/docs/jasx-rs-reference/jsax-rs-application-interface.md

 ## Application State

 The state property of the `Application` interface defined the structure of the application for the associated resource, including transitions to others app states.
+Application states are specified by the [`State` interface](./jsax-rs-state-interface.md).

 This property is required.